Gabe Valdez: Investigation of cattle mutilations

 On June 16, 1976, Valdez was interviewed by local media after investigating a mutilation discovered by rancher Manuel Gomez.
-Valdez reported a mysterious three-legged aircraft had landed twice, scorching grass.
+Valdez reported that a mysterious three-legged aircraft had landed twice, scorching grass.

 In 1978, Valdez was photographed by local media during an investigation of four mutilated cattle.

 On April 20, 1979, U.S. Attorney R. E. Thompson and US Senator Harrison Schmidt held a public meeting about cattle mutilations.
 The meeting was attended by about 80—one attendee was Paul Bennewitz, who approached Valdez and reported having seen unidentified lights over Kirtland Air Force Base.

 On May 2, 1979, Valdez told press that two drugs had been found in the remains of a mutilated bull found in Torrance County on February 15.
 Valdez reported one drug, Chlorpromazine (Thorazine), was used to tranquilize and immobilize the animal, while a second, unnamed drug was used to "clog the blood and remove it through the jugular vein."
 Valdez told papers "We know this stuff is made here, and it isn't from outer space.
 Whoever is doing it is highly sophisticated, and they have a lot of resources.
 They're well organized".
 Valdez was described as "the state's chief information source on mutilations, having worked on 32 cases... in about three years".

 In 1982, Valdez was mentioned in connection with helicopter sightings near cattle mutilations.

 In 1996, Valdez joined Robert Bigelow's "National Institute of Discovery Science", a self-described paranormal research group.